 Active Release Technique

-Active Release Technique (ART) is a patented, state of the art soft tissue system/movement based massage technique that treats problems with:
+Active Release Technique (ART) is a patented, state of the art soft tissue movement-based, deep massage technique that treats problems with:

-ART involves taking muscles (or other tissues) through their full range of motion while tension is applied and maintained.
-This forces shortened tissues to lengthen back to their normal length faster and more efficiently than stretching.
-This also relaxes muscles that are tight or spasmodic and can break up scar tissue or adhesions that have formed in the tissue.
-While this provides symptomatic relief we are also addressing the physiologic changes that occur in tissue and this allows the patient to more efficiently strengthen the injured area.
-This gives the patient the opportunity to permanently resolve their injury and prevents re-occurrence.
+ART involves taking the soft tissue through full range of movement while tension is applied and maintained.
+This forces shortened tissues to return to their normal length faster and more efficiently than stretching.
+ART also relaxes muscles that are tight or spasmed and can break up scar tissue and adhesions that have formed within the tissue.
+While this provides symptomatic relief, it also addresses physiologic changes that occur in the tissue thereby allowing the patient to more efficiently strengthen the injured area and also, preventing re-occurrence.

-ART is specifically designed to employ examination and treatment at the same time.
-An ART specialist uses his or hands to assess the affected muscle, its texture, movement and tightness, as well as the nerves, ligaments, tendons and fascia around it.
-He or she then treats these affected tissues by placing a precise tension on the problematic area as the patient moves the affected limb.
+A sports chiropractor who uses ART assesses the affected muscle, its texture, movement and tightness, as well as the nerves, ligaments, tendons and fascia around it.
+The sports medicine doctor then treats these affected tissues by placing a precise tension on the problematic area while the patient moves the affected limb.

 Who Can Benefit From ART?

 Injured athletes are not the only ones who can benefit from Active Release Technique; ordinary people who experience neck pain, shoulder pain, back pain, and other muscle pains may benefit from this therapy as well.
 In fact, all the advanced training in sports medicine and soft tissue treatment can be applied to help an individual completing everyday tasks.
 For example, a person who sits in front of a computer and clicks a mouse 400 times a day or a person who has neck pain from looking down at a phone or device can find immense relief in an ART session.